 For a detailed examination of the advantages and cautions of the OTIF metric, see my article, The Powerful OTIF Metric For Logistics: Spectacular Advantages, Its Cautions.

-For more reference and discussions on measuring the OTIF metric, see Slimstock’s article, Is OTIF The Right Way to Measure Availability?.
-Also, Zipline Logistics has a great article on how to improve your OTIF rate – 15 Tips to Improve On-Time and In-Full Delivery (OTIF).
+Also, for more reference and discussions on measuring the OTIF metric, see Slimstock’s article, Is OTIF The Right Way to Measure Availability?.
+Additionally, Zipline Logistics has a great article on how to improve your OTIF rate – 15 Tips to Improve On-Time and In-Full Delivery (OTIF).
 Lastly, for more on delivery KPIs, see my article, The Best On-Time Delivery KPIs to Make Your Customers Delighted.

 For more from SC Tech Insights, see the latest on these topics: Data, Interoperability, Decision Science, Shipping.